Spitball Question

 I have a Blessing B88 similar in layout and size to a Conn 88H.

-Aaron, a hobby player looking to restore and keep up his chops!
+Aaron, a hobby player looking to restore and to keep up his chops!

 Cleveland, OH area